 - Handwriting input board: it is used for giving input from

-devices that are used to give output to the user.
-Output may be in the form of visuals, text, audio, printout etc. different types of output devices are there to support various types of output.
-Following are some examples of output devices:
+c.
+Output Devices: devices that are used to give output to the user.
+Output may be in the form of visuals, text, audio, printout etc.

 - Monitor/ VDU ( Visual Display Unit) : it is the standard output device and is similar to a television screen.